magnus-lycka/gocddash/README.md

 Both these applications have similar setup strategies, with config under /etc/uwsgi and /etc/nginx.

+## Caching

+Gocddash used memcached for some caching purposes if it's available.
+Install it with

+    sudo apt-get install memcached

 ## Development

 See the instructions in "README-analysis.md"